GE Voluson S8 Application Training

-Ultrasound Supply employs on-staff sonographers who can provide you with onsite applications training for the Voluson S8 at a set price plus travel costs.
+Ultrasound Supply employs on-staff sonographers who can provide you with onsite applications training for the Voluson S8 at a set training price plus travel costs.

-Free technical support is available during installation and over the course of the standard limited warranty.
-Technical support is available after the warranty period at an hourly cost per issue.
+Free technical support is available during the installation phase and over the course of your system’s standard limited warranty.
+Technical support is also available after the warranty period at an hourly cost per issue.

-Ultrasound Supply recommends the use of a surge protector along with a dedicated power outlet when using the Voluson S8.
-Probes should be disinfected after every use with a disinfectant wipe proven not to damage the lens; for tips, review this probe disinfecting article from our parent company, Probo Medical.
+Ultrasound Supply recommends using a surge protector and a dedicated power outlet when using the Voluson S8.
+Probes should be properly disinfected after every use with a disinfectant wipe that won’t damage the lens; for tips, review this probe disinfecting article from our parent company, Probo Medical.

 Height: (adjustable, maximum) 1725 mm (67.9 in), (minimum) 975 mm (38.4 in)